cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/slot.md

     an upper and lower bound. (e.g. `&start=ge2014&date=lt2016`, `&start=ge2016-07&start=lt2017-07`)

 - The retrieved slots are sorted first by `start` date-time ascending (earliest first), followed by `slot-type` and `Scheduling Location` display.

+- The search operation will only return free slots which are available to be booked.
+However, booked slots may still be retrieved when using the `_id` parameter.

 ### Headers